husonlab/diamer1/README.md

     * 3 bases -> 24 bit
     * 2 amino acids in base 11 for every reading frame -> 8 bit * 3 = 24 bit
 * Filter out low complexity regions?
+* use weight for OVO that consinders the total amino acids in the database per rank to account for database bias
+  * At least for composition estimates based on the total kmer assignments that should make sense.

 # Hashes